Soli Deo gloria

 Hiccup scowled again as he let lifted his arms for Toothless to sniff his sides and retorted, annoyed, at Astrid, "Figured that out on your own, did ya?"
 Toothless finished with his investigation and peered around the forest for enemies or anyone who could have caused his boy to scream.

 "Yeah?
 Prove it," Tuffnut challenged.
-They both stood up and walked to the largest rock in their vicinity and they each placed their sticks on top of it.
-Tuffnut's stick was nearly seven feet tall and it was covered in green fungus.
-It was nearly a Viking fist thick at the top and was as thin as an axe handle at the bottom.
+They walked over to the largest rock in their vicinity and placed their sticks on top of it.
+Tuffnut's stick was nearly seven feet tall and covered in green fungus.
+It was nearly a Viking fist thick at the top and as thin as an axe handle at the bottom.
 Ruffnut's was a reasonably good sized one.
 It was about five feet tall and as slender as a spool of thread.
-The only thing wrong with it was that the bottom was rotten and filled with maggots.
+The only thing wrong with it was that the bottom was rotten and full of maggots.

 "Oh, yeah?"
 Tuffnut put his nose to Ruffnut, who quickly returned the favor and yelled, "Heck yeah!"

-The walking sticks forgotten, the two instantly planted their hands on each other's shoulder and tried to flip the other over.
-They continued to insult each other when they brought each other to the ground and they started to wrestle.
+The walking sticks forgotten, the two instantly planted their hands on each other's shoulders and tried to flip the other over.
+They continued to insult each other when they brought each other to the ground and started to wrestle.
 The two barely acknowledged Fishlegs' presence when the boy burst out of the woods, calling, "Guys!
 Guys!
-I found the COOLEST stick!"
+I found the coolest stick!"
 The twins managed to stand again, hands still on each other's shoulders, and they both managed to steal a look at the stick.
-The staff was fairly simple, it had a few twigs on it, but it was a good size for Fishlegs.
+The staff was fairly simple, had a few twigs on it, but overall was a good size for Fishlegs.

-"Nice, Legs, now if you'll EXCUSE ME, I need to beat up my pathetic brother!"
-Ruffnut yelled, and the two started to go hard again.
+"Nice, Legs, now if you'll excuse me, I need to beat up my pathetic brother!"
+Ruffnut yelled, and the two started to go hard at it again.

-"Well, Snotlout, it IS nice, but-" Fishlegs said, but before he could say anymore, a loud scream filled all their ears.
-Fishlegs and Snotlout turned to where they had come, and the twins separated.
+"Well, Snotlout, it is nice, but—" Fishlegs said, but before he could say any more, a loud scream filled all their ears.
+Fishlegs and Snotlout turned to where they'd come, and the twins separated.
 They each stood up, Tuffnut rubbing his ear where his sister had bitten him, and listened.
 The scream soon stopped and they all looked at each other nervously.